visit/citybreak-online-doc/_includes/tracking.md

 en | /confirmation
 Not in list | /confirmation

-_Note: After /confirmation we add unique parameters to define the bookings_
+_Note: After /confirmation we add unique parameters to define the booking_